The Model - Scenery

 Future Iterations of Scenery Coming

-To the right is the namesake for Perro Blanco, our dog Giordi.
+Below you see the namesake for Perro Blanco, our dog Giordi.

 He is shown at full scale.